Estoy Aquí

 "Estoy Aquí" ("I'm Here") is a song by Colombian singer-songwriter Shakira, taken from her third studio album Pies Descalzos (1995).
-It was released in 1995 by Sony Music and Columbia Records as the lead single from the album.
-The song was written and produced by Shakira and Luis Fernando Ochoa.
-"Estoy Aquí" is a Latin pop song that lyrically discusses a willingness to correct a failed relationship.
+It was released in 1995 by Sony Music Colombia as the lead single from the album.
+The song was co-written by Shakira and Luis Fernando Ochoa and produced by the latter.
+"Estoy Aquí" discusses a willingness to correct a failed relationship.

 Upon its release, "Estoy Aquí" received generally favorable reviews from music critics, who recognized it as a stand-out track from Pies Descalzos.
 Additionally, it became Shakira's first recording to attain commercial success outside her native Colombia.
-The song peaked at numbers 1 and 2 on the Billboard Latin Pop Songs and Latin Songs component charts.
-Its performance aided its parent album in becoming her breakthrough record, which eventually attained platinum certifications in Brazil, Colombia, and the United States.
-Its accompanying music video depicts Shakira performing the track, where she is often pictured with her guitar.
+The song peaked at numbers 1 and 2 on the Billboard Latin Pop Songs and Latin Songs component charts and reached number 5 in Spain.
+Its performance aided its parent album in becoming her breakthrough record, which eventually attained Platinum certifications in Brazil, Colombia, and the United States.
+Its accompanying music video depicts Shakira performing the track, often pictured with her guitar.

 A Portuguese-language translation of the track titled "Estou Aqui" appeared on Shakira's first remix album The Remixes in 1997.
 An English-language version, "I Am Here", was leaked to the internet in 2011.
 The song has additionally been performed during six of the seven concert tours Shakira has held to date.
+A remix by Papatinho was published in 2025.

 Background and composition

-Shakira released her first major-label studio album Pies Descalzos in 1995 by Sony Music and Columbia Records.
-Assuming a prominent position in its production, she co-wrote and co-produced each of the eleven tracks included on the record.
-Serviced as the lead single from the project in 1996, "Estoy Aquí" saw additional songwriting and production from Luis Fernando Ochoa.
-The track is heavily influenced by Latin pop elements, and makes use of prominent guitar instrumentation.
+Pies Descalzos was released in 1995 by Sony Music Colombia.
+It was the first Shakira album to be released outside of her native Colombia.
+Assuming a prominent position in its production, she co-wrote each of the eleven tracks included on the record.
+Serviced as the lead single from the project in 1996, "Estoy Aquí" saw additional songwriting from its producer, Luis Fernando Ochoa.
+The track is heavily influenced by Latin house elements, and makes use of prominent guitar instrumentation.
 Lyrically, it states a desire to amend a failed relationship.
 In English, the lyrics "lo que nos pasó no repetirá jamás" and "Estoy aquí queriéndote, ahogándome" translate to "what happened to us will never be repeated" and "I'm here wanting you, drowning", respectively.

 After attaining success with the original Spanish-language version, "Estoy Aquí" was re-recorded in Portuguese as "Estou Aqui" for Shakira's 1997 remix album The Remixes.
 An English-language version "I'm Here" was leaked in early-2011, but was not made available for digital download.